QTS-11

 The Type 11 (11式单兵综合作战系统 (11 Shì dānbīng zònghé zuòzhàn xìtǒng, Type 11 individual integrated combat system)), designated as QTS-11, is an air burst grenade launcher integrated with the QBZ-03 assault rifle in service with the Chinese military since 2015.

-Reporting on the weapon as early as February 2011 initially identified the weapon as the ZH-05.

-Unlike other nations' airburst weapons, the QTS-11 has a single-shot grenade launcher that requires each round to be manually loaded and reloaded after every firing, while the others are magazine fed.
-Initial PLA trials determined that a single-shot grenade launcher would make it easier to change the type of munitions fired.
+It later received designation QDS-121.

 History

-Appearance

 The first pictures of the supposed rifles were shown as prototypes in 2006 and 2008.

-Deployment
+Reporting on the weapon as early as February 2011 initially identified the weapon as the ZH-05.

 In early 2018, Chinese state media announced the introduction of the weapon with the Sky Wolf Commando Unit, a PLA Special Operations Forces unit from the Western Theater Command.
 It was also reported to be issued with the 76th Special Operations Brigade, 76th Group Army.

 The QTS-11 was reportedly used overseas during anti-pirate operations in the Gulf of Aden.
+It was observed in limited service as of the 2025 China-Cambodia military exercise.